-- To qualify for a $400 travel award, an applicant must be a graduate student in Communication, currently registered and in residence, who will be the sole presenter of a paper that he or she has written at a professional meeting or conference.
+- To qualify for a standard award of $400 (or $800 if the student designates the trip as a premium award), an applicant must be a graduate student in Communication, currently registered and in residence, who will be the sole presenter of a paper that he or she has written at a professional meeting or conference.
 Presentations may be made in a traditional paper session, a high-density paper session, or a Scholar-to-Scholar poster session.

-- To qualify for a $250 travel award, an applicant must be a graduate student in Communication, currently registered and in residence, who will be attending an academic event for which there was a competitive selection process.
+- To qualify for a standard award of $250 (or $500 if the student designates the trip as a premium award), an applicant must be a graduate student in Communication, currently registered and in residence, who will be attending an academic event for which there was a competitive selection process.
 (This includes being a non-presenting author of a competitively accepted conference paper.)

 - A student may receive a maximum of two travel awards in any academic year.
 (An academic year begins on August 16 and ends on August 15 of the next calendar year.)
-The limit of two applies regardless of the amount of each award ($400 or $250).
+The limit of two applies regardless of the amount of each award.

 - In a given academic year, students may receive travel awards only for conferences or events that take place during that academic year (defined as August 16 of one year to August 15 of the next).